User Community Service Desk Downloads

 1. Select Reassign from the task detail view.

-2. Select the Group or User to whom you want to reassign the subtask.
+2. Choose a Group, Role, and/or User to whom you want to reassign the subtask, then select Submit.

-You can drag and drop tasks to another column to change their status, or select a task and change the status in the sidebar.
+Drag and drop tasks to another column, or select a task and change the status in the sidebar.

 Change status